Japan's Rakuten considers buying U.S. web operator Ebates; shares fall

 In a statement on Saturday, Rakuten said it was in talks with U.S. rebate site operator Ebates about a potential purchase.
-Japanese media said any deal would be worth at least 100 billion yen ($950 million), or almost the same amount Rakuten paid for U.S. messaging app Viber in February.
+Japanese media said any deal would be worth at least 100 billion yen (589.94 million pounds), or almost the same amount Rakuten paid for U.S. messaging app Viber in February.

-San Francisco-based Ebates, which operates websites offering rebates and coupons from retailers like Amazon.com Inc and Best Buy Co Inc, could not be reached for comment.
+San Francisco-based Ebates, which operates websites offering rebates and coupons from retailers like Amazon.com Inc (AMZN.O) and Best Buy Co Inc (BBY.N), could not be reached for comment.

 Shares in Rakuten, which is controlled by billionaire Hiroshi Mikitani, fell 4.2 percent on Monday, their lowest level since June 24.
 The benchmark Nikkei stock index closed 0.2 percent higher.